 An #Agsplorers Guide and bag are picked up from BankSA #Agsplorers HQ, just outside the BankSA Farmyard Nursery.
 The Guide is an educational tool that is fun and engaging – full of fun facts, puzzles, breed information and quizzes, along with the all-important map to show the way.

 There are 11 stamping stations located at feature breed sites for Poultry, Beef Cattle, Sheep, Dairy Cattle, Pigs and Golden Grains as well as the BankSA Farmyard Nursery in addition to the stands featuring Agricultural Societies Council, PIRSA, the Maritime Museum and the Learning Centre.

 #Agsplorers can also visit the Alpaca and Goats, Milking Barn, Exhibition Dairy and Vintage Machinery along the trail.

 On completion Trackers can enter a competition to win one of ten prizes, of a Family Pass to the 2019 Royal Adelaide Show.

 #Agsplorers is a part of Children’s University Adelaide, which provides high quality, voluntary educational experiences for children aged between 7 and 14 years.
 Children participate in exciting learning experiences where they collect stamps in their Passport to Learning.

 If you are a participant in Children’s University Adelaide and you complete the #Agsplorer Track at the end of the Track you will have your University Passport stamped.

-Always a family favourite, this year the Learning Centre is an interactive and informative area where young people and their parents or caregivers can have fun and learn about agriculture and public education in a safe and supervised environment.
+Always a family favourite, the Learning Centre is an interactive and informative area where young people and their parents or caregivers can have fun and learn about agriculture and public education in a safe and supervised environment.

 Enjoy a range of daily hands-on activities and demonstrations that invite visitors to learn through looking, listening and touching: